microchip-pic-avr-examples/pic18f16q41-analog-serial-read-mplab-mcc/README.md

 - Click the generate button in MCC to create the appropriate header and source files for this configuration

 #### Step #7: Modifying main.c
 - Upon the generation being completed, the new MCC generated header and source files will be in the project window.
-Select the main.c file under source files and you will see an empty while(1) loop where you can add your application code.
+Select the main.c file found within your source files and you will see an empty while(1) loop where you can add your application code
 - Follow this path under “Projects”
   - Analog_Serial_Read -> Header Files -> MCC Generated Files -> ADC -> adcc.h
 - Open “adcc.h” and scroll down to find the defined function “adc_result_t ADCC_GetSingleConversion(adcc_channel_t channel);”